procload/ai-dnd-rails/docs/background-spec.md

 ### Additional Notes

 - **Integration Into Existing App**: These steps assume you can modify existing controllers and views.
-You’ll wrap previously synchronous logic (e.g., one-by-one content generation) inside background jobs and use Turbo Streams to update UI elements.
+You'll wrap previously synchronous logic (e.g., one-by-one content generation) inside background jobs and use Turbo Streams to update UI elements.
-- **Scaling & Production**: For large workloads, consider how many Solid Queue workers you’ll run, how you’ll scale concurrency, and any distributed caching for concurrency counters.
+- **Scaling & Production**: For large workloads, consider how many Solid Queue workers you'll run, how you'll scale concurrency, and any distributed caching for concurrency counters.
 - **Customize**: The concurrency limit, cancel flow, and session tracking can be adapted to your exact data model (e.g., referencing `current_user.id` or a specific multi-tenant approach).

 ---